 - problems with feeding

-- unequal movements across their bodies (such as taking no notice of one hand)
+- unequal movements across their bodies – for example, they might take no notice of one hand

 - poor muscle control